 The second part of the blessing consisted of catching a llama (or in this case, an alpaca), tying it down, and shearing some of the wool.

 We were invited to help shear (if we desired) as Juan demonstrated how to take the wool and spin it into yarn using a wooden spindle.

 Juan explained that since this particular community is secluded in the mountains, they don’t have access to modern technology.
 Instead, they spend their days raising the alpacas and llamas to use their wool to create richly dyed fabrics.

 These hills were once covered with more horses than alpacas.
 The Spanish brought the horses during the Inca conquest.
 However, the communities found converting wool from llamas and alpacas was more profitable to than raising horses.

 Once the ceremonial shearing was complete, Juan set the alpaca free to join the others grazing.

 The finale of the ceremony was the “marriage” of two young alpacas.
 The babies were caught and red dye was placed on their wool and they were then sprinkled with flower petals.

-A blanket was then placed over the babies (considered the ‘honeymoon’ phase), while music from instruments were played.
+A blanket was then placed over the babies (considered the ‘honeymoon’ phase), while music was played on flutes.
 If the alpacas leapt quickly from under the blanket, it meant a good “marriage”, and many baby alpacas would be born that year.

-Llama blessing, and several other Andean ceremonies, can be included in almost any Ayni Peru itinerary.
+Llama blessings, and several other Andean ceremonies, can be included in almost any Ayni Peru itinerary.
 Our Lares Homestay Trek and Ausangate (or Rainbow Mountain) routes are ideal, because of the presence of Paq’os in their home communities.
 However, day visits are possible, as are ceremonies near Lake Titicaca and the northern part of the country.
 Contact us for more details!